DIEP (Deep Inferior Epigastric Perforator) Flap

 Koshima and Soeda in Japan first reported, in 1989, transferring skin and fat from the abdomen to another anatomic location of the body, while sparing the underlying muscle.
 Thereafter, Allen and Treece in 1994 further described transferring this abdominal tissue based on perforator vessels specifically to the breast.
 In 1999, Blondeel and Hamdi further popularized the DIEP flap procedure, describing their techniques and experience.

 Clearly, this is not a procedure that can be performed on every single patient.
-However, it may be the best procedure in many candidates if all other things are equal.
-A patient’s comorbidities (other health conditions) must be taken into account, any prior abdominal surgery must be reviewed, the volume of abdominal tissue is assessed, and the patient’s goals should be appraised.
-Importantly, a patient’s radiation history and physical examination at the former breast site is critical, as implant-based reconstruction in such situations is not ideal, and instead autologous reconstruction provides improved outcomes.
+However, it may be the best procedure for many candidates if all other things are equal.
+A patient’s comorbidities (other health conditions) must be taken into account, any prior abdominal surgeries must be reviewed, the volume of abdominal tissue should be assessed, and the patient’s goals should be appraised.
+Importantly, a patient’s radiation history and physical examination at the former breast site is critical, as implant-based reconstruction in such previously irradiated situations may not be ideal, and instead autologous reconstruction may provide improved outcomes.

 Pedicled flaps are reconstructive procedures in which the skin, fat, and typically muscle are all rotated from one area of the body into another area.
 For example, the TRAM (Transverse Rectus Abdominis Myocutaneous) flap moves lower abdominal skin, fat, and rectus abdominis muscle into the breast defect at the chest.
 The tissues are not removed from the body at any point, and instead stay connected at some base location.
 These flaps typically have good blood supply, and the procedure can be performed typically in far less time than a DIEP flap.
 However, as will be described below, a greater level of morbidity (resulting health issue) is noted when compared to the DIEP flap.